wevre/sJSON/readme.md

 not
 nested
 [
-     “-“,
+	"-",
-     “oops”,
+	"oops",
-     “not”,
+	"not",
-     “nested”
+	"nested"
 ]

-Warning: Expecting indentation after array marker “-“ on line 1.
+Warning: Expecting indentation after array marker "-" on line 1.

 If you indent in an unexpected place, sJSON will emit an error and stop.

 Can, I, do, this:
 	the
 	answer
 	is
 	no
 Warning: Object is missing a value on line 1.
 Converted to string.
 Can, I, do, this:
 		  ^^^^^
 Error: Illegal indentation on line 2.